Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Analysis of Australian marine protected areas

 The marginal posterior distribution of $\triangle$ under both models is shown in Figure~\ref{PATE-fish}.
 The mean posteriors of $\triangle$ from the full and naive models are $0.71$ and $0.27$, respectively.
 Although both models estimate that implementing MPAs is superior to not doing so in terms of fish biodiversity on average, the naive model produces more conservative results compared to the full model.
 The 95\% credible intervals being $(-0.24, 1.71)$ and $(-0.32, 0.87)$ under the full and naive models, respectively.

 The upper left panel of Figure~\ref{all_plots} presents the posterior means of the propensity score $\frac{\lambda_{1,g}}{\lambda_{0,g} + \lambda_{1,g}}$ at each grid cell.
+The propensity scores are estimated to be strictly between 0 and 1 for most regions, verifying Assumption~\ref{posi_int}.
 The propensity score estimate in the northern and southern parts of $\calD$ indicate that these regions are less likely to be assigned MPA policies, whereas the estimates in the eastern and western parts of $\calD$ are more likely to be assigned MPA policies.
 Specifically, the eastern and western regions of Australia align with the coral reef area (\citealp[Figure 1 of ][]{dixon2022coral}), where their conservation is of great concern \citep{edgar2014global}.
 This is potential evidence that the MPA sites were sampled preferentially.

 The upper right and lower left panels of Figure~\ref{all_plots} show the posterior means and standard deviations, respectively, of the local causal effects $\alpha_1-\alpha_0 + U_{1,g} - U_{0,g}$.
 Local causal effects are positive for the majority of the grid cells, implying that the implementation of MPAs is helpful in preserving fish biodiversity in these grid cells.
 The lower right panel of Figure~\ref{all_plots} presents the difference between the posterior mean of the local causal effect under the full and naive model.
 As indicated in the figure provided, the naive model tends to give smaller estimates of the local causal effect across most grid cells.